iotaledger/iota-wiki/docs/participate/solutions/oracles.md

 ---
-title: Enabling Privacy and Trust
+title: Oracles
-description: IOTA's digital identity Solutions offer amazing new ways to control privacy and data of humans and machines.
+description: IOTA enables you to integrate Data from all kind of outside sources securely into your Application.
+Learn about IOTA Oracles.
 ---